Therealjustindude/webudget-backend/README.md

 # weBudget - Backend
+This app was created to help keep track of your monthly expenses.

 ## The Details:

 This app is built using a Rails API backend and React JS frontend.
+There is seed data so you can use a test account to try out my app.

 ### Backend: Rails
 This back end API is built with Rails.
 My front end sends fetch requests to the Rails API.
-The Rails API has three Models: 1)User 2)Expense 3)UserExpense.
+The Rails API has four Models: 1)User 2)Expense 4)Debt 3)UserExpense.
 The relatioinships are, User has_many expenses, Expense belongs_to user, UserExpense belongs_to user and belongs_to expense

 ### Getting Started: